petedejoy/documentation/v2/clickstream/destinations/webhooks.md

 title: Webhooks
 sidebar: platform_sidebar
 ---
-Astronomer Clickstream makes it easy to send your data to webhooks.
+Astronomer Clickstream makes it easy to send your data to webhooks from server-side, mobile, *and* client-side.
 Once you follow the steps below, your data will be routed through our platform and pushed to webhooks in the appropriate format.

 ## What are webhooks and how do they work?

-A webhook, is a custom user-defined callback function fired on the server side in response to an HTTP POST request.
+A webhook is a custom, user-defined callback function fired in response to an HTTP POST request.
+It's a useful tool for apps that want to execute code in response to an event occurrence.
+For example, you might want to post a message to a Slack channel every time a user completes a custom "Sign Up" track event in your app.

-They are used to provide custom actions in reaction to event notification, for example, posting a message to a Slack channel every time a user completes a custom "Sign Up" track event in your app.
 It's an efficient way to provide realtime updates.

 A webhook submits realtime user data, ties customer information to a dedicate API, records mobile and e-commerce data, and maps events to custom features within FB ads and Google Analytics.